 Pubs and bars in Soho

-Soho is at the heart of London's live music and clubbing scene, but you can also find everything from casual pubs to secret bars.
+London Soho nightlife is top notch.
+This neighbourhood is at the heart of London's live music and clubbing scene, but you can also find everything from casual pubs to secret bars.

 - Popular bars such as Soho Residence and Bar Soho provide plenty of cocktail opportunities on a night out in central London.